Logic4Twisted/CarND-Path-Planning-Project/README.md

 ![Figure 1](imgs/figure_1.png?raw=true "Changes in s coordinate for linear increase in acceleration of 0.3")

 ##### Cost functions
 Generated trajectories are compared according to cost functions implemented in cost_functions.cpp.
 All cost functions are normalized to the range 0.0 - 1.0.
 This makes comparing them somewhat easier.
-These values are then multiplied with matching cost coefficients.
+These values are then multiplied by matching cost coefficients.
 Functions are coeffiecients are given bellow
 ```c++
 double Trajectory::cost (vector<vector<double>> sensor_fusion) const {